 There are four user roles in SubmitKit:

 - Admin role.
 Admin is the default role given to the person who registers an account with SubmitKit.
+You can also add Admin permissions to a user once the user has been added.
 The admin role has full rights within SubmitKit.
 Only the admin user has permission to:

 - Update the subscription plan